No. 3 Kansas gets 5th win in a row, 63-58 over No. 24 TCU - WHIZ News

 The Jayhawks, in pursuit of their 21st Big 12 regular-season title, still never trailed after halftime and extended the league’s longest active winning streak to five in a row, beating 24th-ranked TCU 63-58 on Monday night.

-“I’ve said all along, we’ve got five guys that can all go out there and play and take over the game,” said Wilson, who had 13 rebounds while making only 3-of-11 shots for seven points, more than 13 below his season average.
-“We’re all going to have some type of effort to win. … That’s part of a championship team.
+“I’ve said all along, we’ve got five guys that can all go out there and play and take over the game.
+And that’s the beauty of our team,” said Wilson, who had 13 rebounds while making only 3-of-11 shots for seven points, more than 13 below his season average.
+“We’re all going to have some type of effort to win. … That’s part of a championship team.”

 Damion Baugh missed a potential tying 3-pointer with five seconds left for TCU (18-10, 7-8 Big 12).
 Shahada Wells missed a follow-up layup before Kevin McCullar, who finished with 15 points, was fouled and made two free throws to seal it for the Jayhawks (23-5, 11-4).

 Kansas began the night tied with idle eighth-ranked Texas for the conference lead.
-Coach Bill Self’s team has won seven of eight games since a three-game losing streak that included a 23-point home loss to the Horned Frogs.
+Coach Bill Self’s reigning national champions have won seven of eight games since a three-game losing streak that included a 23-point home loss to the Horned Frogs.

 “We haven’t accomplished jack, but we’ve put ourselves in a favorable position to maybe do something,” Self said.
 “Everybody talked about our sky’s falling when we lost three in a row.
 In this league, that can happen easily.
 But we’ve recovered pretty good since then.”